Workforce Development (WFD)

 Priority 3: K-12 Engagement and Beyond

-Building the professional workforce pipeline starts with opening up our children to possibilities, especially in underserved communities.
-The Hub will enhance existing, successful programs by connecting people and resources, leveraging opportunities through a shared commitment to make STEM education inclusive and accessible by everyone.
+Through programs like this and many others, the Hub will enhance existing, successful programs by connecting people and resources, leveraging opportunities through a shared commitment to inspire more students to explore and succeed in STEM.